 The Razor 3l is a compact and low profile hydration bladder that can be attached to MOLLE compatible body armor or backpacks.
 The low profile design means it’s almost flat and can be added to a tiered system of MOLLE bags.

-All of the items on this list have functional purposes that can help you survive in a SHTF situation.
+All of the items on this list have functional purposes that can help you survive disasters and emergencies.
 With the added features of being military-use or military-designed, it also means they won’t let you down when you need them most.